teleprint-me/coinbot/docs/specs/04-Compound-Interest.md

 Where:

-- `A` is the accumulated amount of money over `n` years, including interest.
+- **Compound Interest Formula (`A`)** calculates the accumulated amount of money over `n` years, accounting for interest.
-- `T` is the Current Target amount accumulated over `i` time steps, including interest.
-This is unique to the Value Averaging strategy.
+- **Value Averaging Formula (`T`)** calculates the Current Target amount accumulated over `i` intervals, accounting for interest.
+This formula is specific to the Value Averaging strategy.
-- `P` is the principal amount or the initial investment.
+- **Principal (`P`)** is the initial investment amount.
-- `r` is the annual interest rate in decimal form.
+- **Annual Interest Rate (`r`)** is the interest rate in decimal form.
-- `n` is the number of times interest is compounded per unit `t`.
+- **Compounding Frequency (`n`)** is how often interest is compounded per unit `t`.
-- `t` is the time in years the money is invested or borrowed.
+- **Time Period (`t`)** is the time in years for the investment.
-- `i` is the interval, or time step, unique to Value Averaging strategies that influences the "Current Target."
+- **Interval (`i`)** is the unique time step in Value Averaging strategies, representing the duration between each trading or adjustment action.

+In the Value Averaging Formula, multiplying the interval `i` with the principal amount `P` adjusts the initial investment to account for the chosen interval.
+This adjustment ensures the investment gradually approaches the desired target amount over each interval, aligning with the Value Averaging strategy's growth objective.

-**Note**: While the compound interest formula focuses on accumulating an amount over a long period, the Value Averaging strategy aims to reach a specific Current Target at each interval, adjusted for both linear and compound growth factors.
+**Note**: While the compound interest formula focuses on the long-term accumulation of an amount, the Value Averaging strategy aims to achieve a specific Current Target at each interval, considering both linear and compound growth factors.